flutter/flutter/impeller/README.md

 ![Impeller](docs/assets/showcase.png)

-⚠️ Impeller is a Prototype and Work-In-Progress.
-Proceed with caution. ⚠️

 Impeller is a rendering runtime for Flutter with the following objectives:

 * **Predictable Performance**: All shader compilation and reflection is